Brightwater Wastewater Treatment Facility

 - Production of high-quality effluent meeting Class A standards for reuse, which is seven to 10 times cleaner than effluent from a CAS system

 - Reduction of TSS and BOD discharge to Puget Sound by 1,000,000 lbs each year

 - Simplified odor control design for the plant

 - Fully nitrified effluent, reducing oxygen demand in Puget Sound

 - Positioning King County to cost-effectively address future regulations.

 MBR technology was selected for the Brightwater WWTF.
-The procurement process, which included an evaluated bid between two MBR suppliers, resulted in the selection of GE’s Water & Process Technologies to provide ZeeWeed MBR technology for the project.
+The procurement process, which included an evaluated bid between two MBR suppliers, resulted in the selection of SUEZ Water Technologies & Solutions to provide ZeeWeed MBR technology for the project.

 When awarded in 2005, the Brightwater WWTF was the largest awarded MBR in the world and as of commissioning is the largest MBR operating in North America.